 To achieve the best possible performance on the Navy OAR test, you should focus on strengthening the core cognitive skills being assessed.
 The best way to achieve this is through practice.

-You might try playing online math games to practice your algebra skills or filling in the crossword to improve your vocabulary for day-to-day practice.
+You might try OAR test prep, or playing online math games to practice your algebra skills or filling in the crossword to improve your vocabulary for day-to-day practice.